ahamez/vault_ecto/README.md

-# Vault + Ecto
+# Automatic reloading of PostgreSQL credentials with Ecto

-This repository is an example of how to make Vault rotation of a Postgres database credentials work well with Ecto, in a local setup.
+This repository is an example of how to automatically reload the credentials with [Ecto](https://github.com/elixir-ecto/ecto) of a [PostgreSQL](https://www.postgresql.org/) instance rotated automatically by [Vault](https://www.vaultproject.io/).

-We use vault agent to automatically renew credentials.
+Note that Vault is not strictly required to rotate credentials, as long as an automatic process update these credentials.
+However, being the de-facto server to manage secrets, it's useful to see that it's easy to make Ecto and Vault work together.

 ### Tested with

 * Elixir 1.12.3
 * Ecto 3.7.1
 * Vault 1.8.4
-* Postgres 14.0
+* Postgres 14.1

 ## How it works

 - Vault agent renews credentials automatically and renders them in a file;
-- We use [file_system](https://hex.pm/packages/file_system) to detect changes to this file;
+- We use [secrets_watcher](https://hex.pm/packages/secrets_watcher) to detect changes to this file;
 - When a change is detected, we use [`disconnect_all/3`](https://hexdocs.pm/db_connection/2.4.1/DBConnection.html#disconnect_all/3) from [`db_connection`](https://hex.pm/packages/db_connection) to force connections to the database to disconnect (they will automatically reconnect after a backoff);
 - Upon restart, these connections will reconfigure themselves using a MFA given when [configuring the repo](https://github.com/ahamez/vault_ecto/blob/fa88f43c0bdc655e9e69a306b1a78cc930236d9e/config/config.exs#L11).